Niagara Falls: Tightrope walkers

 Tightrope walkers drew huge crowds to witness their exploits.
 Their wires ran across the gorge, near the current Rainbow Bridge, not over the waterfall.
 Jean François "Blondin" Gravelet was the first to cross Niagara Gorge on June 30, 1859, and did so again eight times that year.
 His most difficult crossing occurred on August 14, when he carried his manager, Harry Colcord, on his back.
 His final crossing, on September 8, 1860, was witnessed by the Prince of Wales.
-Between 1859 and 1896 a wire-walking craze emerged, resulting in frequent feats over the river below the falls.
-One inexperienced walker slid down his safety rope.
-Only one man fell to his death, at night and under mysterious circumstances, at the anchoring place for his wire.
+Author Ginger Strand argues that these performances may have had symbolic meanings at the time relating to slavery and abolition.

 Maria Spelterini, a 23-year-old Italian was the first and only woman to cross the Niagara River gorge; she did so on a tightrope on July 8, 1876.
 She repeated the stunt several times during the same month.
 During one crossing she was blindfolded and during another, her ankles and wrists were handcuffed.
+On July 12, she crossed wearing peach baskets strapped to her feet.

 Among the many competitors was Ontario's William Hunt, who billed himself as "The Great Farini"; his first crossing was in 1860.
 Farini competed with Blondin in performing outrageous stunts over the gorge.
 On August 8, 1864, however, an attempt failed and he needed to be rescued.

 On June 15, 2012, high wire artist Nik Wallenda became the first person to walk across the falls area in 116 years, after receiving special permission from both governments.
 The full length of his tightrope was 1800 ft.
 Wallenda crossed near the brink of Horseshoe Falls, unlike walkers who had crossed farther downstream.
 According to Wallenda, it was the longest unsupported tightrope walk in history.
 He carried his passport on the trip and was required to present it upon arrival on the Canadian side of the falls.

+Fish

+According to river expert Wes Hill, 90% of fish that go over the falls survive.